理由(=riyuu):How to make excuses & explain reasons in Japanese (Request Lesson)

 Note :

-In this case, 雨の為に(=Ame no tameni) is just a statement and sounds flat or formal while せいで(=seide) and お陰で(=okagede) involves more feelings.
+In this case, 雨の為に ( = Ame no tameni) is just a statement and sounds flat or formal while せいで ( = seide) and お陰で ( = okagede) involve more feelings.

 Ex.子供が病気の為、今日は早引きをさせて下さい。